robertbasic/robertbasic.com-hugo/content/blog/accessing-private-services-in-behat.md

-title = "Accessing Symfony private services in Behat" slug = "accessing-symfony-private-services-in-behat" description = "As of Symfony 4.1 there's a special test container in the test environment" tags = ["symfony", "behat", "private services", "testing"] categories = ["Programming", "Development"]
+title = "Accessing Symfony private services in Behat" slug = "accessing-symfony-private-services-in-behat" description = "As of Symfony 4.1 there's a special test container in the test environment" tags = ["symfony", "behat", "private services", "testing", "php"] categories = ["Programming", "Development"]
 2019 = ["01"]
 software_versions = ["Symfony 4.1", "Behat 3.4", "Behat Symfony2 Extension 2.1"]
 +++

-Since Symfony 3.4 services in the service container are [private by default](https://symfony.com/blog/new-in-symfony-3-4-services-are-private-by-default).
+Since Symfony 3.4 the services in the service container are [private by default](https://symfony.com/blog/new-in-symfony-3-4-services-are-private-by-default).
 While this decision made us write better production code by making us use Dependency Injection more and rely on the service container less, using these services in a test environment proved to be a challenge.

 Since Symfony 4.1 there's a special service container in the test environment which [allows fetching private services in tests](https://symfony.com/blog/new-in-symfony-4-1-simpler-service-testing).

 In a Behat test this test service container is not available through the `static::$container` property as it is in a `WebTestCase` or a `KernelTestCase`, but it is available under the `test.service_container` name in the service container.

-We need Symfony, Behat, and Behat Symfony2 extension with the Behat Symfony2 extension configured bootstrap an instance of the `App\Kernel` for us:
+We need Symfony, Behat, and Behat Symfony2 extension with the Behat Symfony2 extension configured to bootstrap an instance of the `App\Kernel` for us:

 <div class="filename">./behat.yml</div>
 ``` yaml